awspring/spring-cloud-aws/spring-cloud-aws-samples/spring-cloud-aws-sns-sample/infrastracture/README.md

 # Spring Cloud AWS SNS Sample App Infrastructure

-This sample shows sending SNS messages receiving them with SQSListener and receiving them with NotificationMapping.
+This sample shows sending SNS messages receiving them with SQSListener and NotificationMapping.
+To use NotificationMapping you will need to use NGROK: https://ngrok.com/docs Firstly you will need to start 'ngrok http 127.0.0.1:{YourPort}' after that you will need to change URL inside CDK.
+Once you changed URL inside CDK you can run CDK deploy.
+Subscription will be automatically sent to NGROK url.
+After that you can send messages in AWS console and see logged messages and subjects inside controller.
 ---

 Infrastructure code to run **Spring Cloud AWS SNS Sample App** based on [AWS CDK](https://aws.amazon.com/cdk/)